isomerpages/moe-queenstownpri/_about-us/School Rules and Expectations.md

 <p>Socks worn should cover the ankle.</p>
 </li>
 <li>
-<p>Girls can only wear their PE shorts on days with PE lessons.&nbsp; They
+<p>Girls can only wear their PE shorts on days with PE lessons.
+They are
-are not required to change out of their PE shorts after their PE lessons.</p>
+not required to change out of their PE shorts after their PE lessons.</p>
 </li>
 </ul>
 <table style="minWidth: 50px">